gift-surg/endocal/doc/issues.md

-Here we highlight the issues encountered during installation / use of endocal, together with possible solutions.
-If you experience other issues, please report those by opening a new issue on the issue tracker.
+Below are some problems we encountered while testing endocal, together with a possible solution to each.
+If you experience others, please report them by opening a new issue on the project's issue tracker.

 ### PyYAML problems